fthiesen/popsipoll/README.md

 <br/>

 <h2>Copyright</h2>
-This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
-See <a href="LICENSE.md">license</a> and <a href="LICENSE.DISCLAIMER.md">disclaimer</a>
+This project is licensed under the terms of the MIT license.